 Neither bird made a sound.
 This show of strength was completely understood by the red-tail.
 The peregrine dove again with talons out, then left for the Cathedral of Learning.
 The red-tail continued flying toward Central Catholic.

-When I returned after lunch the peregrine was on the antenna on top of the Cathedral of Learning and the red-tail was perched on the cross on top of Central Catholic.
+When I returned after lunch the peregrine was on the antenna on top of the Cathedral of Learning, the red-tail was on the top cross at Central Catholic.
 Everyone in their rightful place.

 >>> January 30, 2008 >>>

-I was talking on the phone and looking out the hall window toward the Cathedral of Learning when I noticed a red-tailed hawk had just perched on the side of the Central Catholic steeple.
-He was having a hard time staying upright - kept ruffling his feathers and rocking - because of the wind.
+I was talking on the phone and looking out the window toward the Cathedral of Learning when I noticed a red-tailed hawk had just perched on the side of the Central Catholic steeple.
+He was having a hard time staying upright because of the wind.
+He kept ruffling his feathers and rocking.

-Then I saw a dot come off the Cathderal of Learning and grow in size as it approached Central Catholic.
+Then I saw a dot come off the Cathedral of Learning and grow in size as it approached Central Catholic.
 I knew it was a peregrine.

 The peregrine flew in with the wind behind him, flipped over and dove at the red-tail, even though the red-tail was still perched on the downwind side of the narrow steeple.
 The falcon did this twice, swinging back and forth in the wind, alarming the hawk.
-On the third try the red-tail left the steeple with the peregrine in pursuit and they flew out of sight.
+On the third try the red-tail left the steeple with the peregrine in pursuit.
+They flew out of sight.

-Totally cool!
-(Needless to say, I couldn't keep up my end of the phone conversation while this was happening.)
+Needless to say, I couldn’t keep up my end of the phone conversation while this was happening.